Industrial espionage

-Industrial espionage, economic espionage, corporate spying, or corporate espionage is a form of espionage conducted for commercial purposes instead of purely national security.
+Industrial espionage, also known as economic espionage, corporate spying, or corporate espionage, refers to the systematic and unauthorized acquisition of sensitive business information.
+This practice typically targets trade secrets, proprietary operational data, and intellectual property belonging to competitors or other organizations.
+The information is gathered with the intent to gain competitive advantage, facilitate business decision-making, or for commercial sale to interested parties.
+Industrial espionage is conducted by various actors, including current or former employees, contractors, corporate competitors, foreign governments, and criminal organizations, and is universally recognized as both illegal and unethical.

 While political espionage is conducted or orchestrated by governments and is international in scope, industrial or corporate espionage is more often national and occurs between companies or corporations.

 Forms of economic and industrial espionage

+In short, the purpose of espionage is to gather knowledge about one or more organizations.
 Economic or industrial espionage takes place in two main forms.
-In short, the purpose of espionage is to gather knowledge about one or more organizations.
 It may include the acquisition of intellectual property, such as information on industrial manufacture, ideas, techniques and processes, recipes and formulas.
 Or it could include sequestration of proprietary or operational information, such as that on customer datasets, pricing, sales, marketing, research and development, policies, prospective bids, planning or marketing strategies or the changing compositions and locations of production.
 It may describe activities such as theft of trade secrets, bribery, blackmail and technological surveillance.
 As well as orchestrating espionage on commercial organizations, governments can also be targets – for example, to determine the terms of a tender for a government contract.